Brain tumour grades

 Grade 1 and 2 tumours are low grade, slow growing, relatively contained and unlikely to spread to other parts of the brain.
 There is also less chance of them returning if they can be completely removed.
-They are sometimes still referred to as ‘benign'.
+They are sometimes still referred to as ‘benign brain tumours’.

 The term ‘benign’ is less used nowadays as this can be misleading.
 These low grade brain tumours can still be serious.

-This is because the tumour can cause harm by pressing on and damaging nearby areas of the brain, due to the limited space capacity of the skull.
+This is because a ‘benign’ brain tumour can cause harm by pressing on and damaging nearby areas of the brain, due to the limited space capacity of the skull.
 They can also block the flow of the cerebrospinal fluid (CSF) that nourishes and protects the brain, causing a build-up of pressure on the brain.

 High grade brain tumours are:

-Grade 3 and 4 tumours are high grade, fast growing and can be referred to as ‘malignant’ or ‘cancerous’ growths.
+Grade 3 and grade 4 brain tumours are high grade, fast growing and can be referred to as ‘malignant’ or ‘cancerous’ growths.

 They are more likely to spread to other parts of the brain (and, rarely, the spinal cord) and may come back, even if intensively treated.
 They cannot usually be treated by surgery alone, but often require other treatments, such as radiotherapy and/or chemotherapy.

 Some tumours contain a mixture of cells with different grades.
 The tumour is graded according to the highest grade of cell it contains, even if the majority of it is low grade.

 Support and Information Services